Table of contents

 Banking as a Service (BaaS) is a financial industry concept that refers to the delivery of banking and financial services through a third-party platform or API (Application Programming Interface).

-Essentially, banking SaaS companies allow non-banks, such as fintech companies, startups, and others, to leverage the infrastructure and capabilities of traditional banks to provide various financial services to their own customers without having to hold a full banking license themselves.
+Essentially, banking as a service providers allow non-banks, such as fintech companies, startups, and others, to leverage the infrastructure and capabilities of traditional banks to provide various financial services to their own customers without having to hold a full banking license themselves.

 In the BaaS model, banks make their services, such as account creation, payment processing, loan origination, and compliance, available through APIs that can be integrated with other companies’ systems.